processone/docs.ejabberd.im/content/admin/guide/clustering.md

 need to take into account:

-- Cluster should be set up in a single data center: The clustering in ejabberd Community Edition relies on low latency networking.
+- Cluster should be set up in a single data center: The clustering in ejabberd Community Server relies on low latency networking.
 While it may work across regions, it is recommended that you run an ejabberd cluster in a single Amazon region.
 - Clustering relies on Erlang features and Mnesia shared schemas.
 Before